Rolf Hoppe: Career

-In addition to numerous appearances in feature films and television productions, Hoppe also worked as a voice-artist in children's radio plays and audio-books, such as the German version of Alice in Wonderland where he provided the voice of the White Rabbit.
+In addition to numerous appearances in feature films and television productions, Hoppe also worked as a voice-artist in children's radio plays and audio-books.

 Private life and death

 Hoppe died 14 November 2018 in Dresden, where he lived in the suburb of Weißig.
-He was interred in the Waldfriedhof Weisser Hirsch (cemetery), Dresden; and survived by his wife Friederike with whom he had two daughters: Josephine and Christine Hoppe, the latter who is also an actress.
+He was interred in the Waldfriedhof Weisser Hirsch (cemetery), Dresden.
+He was survived by his wife Friederike with whom he had two daughters: Josephine and Christine, the latter is also an actress.
 His grandson Oscar Hoppe is an actor as well.